 Governmental fund financial statements, unlike the government-wide statements, use modified accrual accounting which focuses on viewing changes in current financial resources.
 The objective is to answer the question, "What are the transactions or events of the current period that have increased or decreased the resources available for spending in the near future?"
 Therefore, under the modified accrual accounting, revenues are not recognized until they are measurable and available, and expenditures are recognized in the period in which liabilities are liquidated rather than when the liability is first incurred.
 Unlike the government-wide financial statements, the governmental funds financial statements focus on near-term inflows and outflows of spendable resources, as well as on balance of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.
-However, this information does not encompass the additional long-term focus of the government-

-information may be useful in evaluating a government's near-term financing requirements.
 However, this information does not encompass the additional long-term focus of the government-wide statements.
 Therefore, both the governmental funds statements are followed by a reconciliation that explains the relationship or differences between governmental funds and the governmental-wide financial statements.

-The MRC maintains two individual governmental funds, the General Fund and the Reinvestment Fund.
-The two funds are presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balance, beginning on page 11.
+Previously, the MRC maintained two individual governmental funds, the General Fund and the Reinvestment Fund.
+These funds were abolished and replaced with the MRC TIF Fund, MRC Project Fund and MRC Program Income.
+This change was made effective July 1, 2019 based on the guidance from the Bond Counsel, Urban Renewal Consultant and Urban Renewal Best Practices.
+The funds are presented separately in the governmental funds balance sheet and in the governmental funds statement of revenues, expenditures and changes in fund balance, beginning on page 13.

-The MRC adopts an annual appropriated budget for all governmental funds.
+The MRC adopted an annual appropriated budget for all governmental funds for FY 2019-20; this was the last year of an annually appropriated budget.
 A budgetary comparison has been provided for each fund to demonstrate compliance with the adopted budget.
-These budgetary comparison statements can be found starting on page 14 of this report.
+These budgetary comparison statements can be found starting on page 16 of this report.
+The budget committee authorized the first biennial budget beginning July 1, 2020 through June 30, 2022.

 The financial statements also include notes that provide additional information that is essential to the full understanding of the data provided in the government-wide and funds financial statements.
-The notes to the basic financial statements can be found beginning on page 16 of this report.
+The notes to the basic financial statements can be found beginning on page 19 of this report.
 In addition to the basic financial statements and the accompanying notes lies additional pertinent information for the reader referred to as Auditor's Comments and Reports.
 This information can be found in this report following the notes to the basic financial statements.